eDiscovery Searching 101: Don’t Get “Wild” with Wildcards

 If your application doesn’t support stem searches, Morewords.com shows list of words that begin with your search string (e.g., to get all 269 words beginning with “min”, go here – simply substitute any characters for “min” to see the words that start with those characters).
 Choose the variations you want and incorporate them into the search instead of the wildcard – i.e., use “(mine or “mines or mining)” instead of “min*” to retrieve a more relevant result set.

 Some applications let you select the wildcard variations you wish to use.
 FirstPass™, powered by Venio FPR™, enables you to type in the wildcard string, display all the words – in your collection – that begin with that string, and select the variations on which to search.
 As a result, you can avoid all of the non-relevant variations and limit the search to the relevant hits.

-In the meantime, what do you think?
-Do you have any real-world examples of how fuzzy searching has aided in eDiscovery search and retrieval?
+So, what do you think?
+Have you ever been “burned” by wildcard searching?
+Do you have any other suggested methods for effectively handling them?
 Please share any comments you might have or if you’d like to know more about a particular topic.